brandonbush2/Microsoft-Movie-Studio-Project/README.md

 * Does runtime of different movies have an impact on their viewers ratings?
 * What is the difference in performance between domestic gross and foreign gross for movies at the box office?
 * Does the original language of movies have an impact on movie popularity?
-* Is there a relationship between production budget and total gross revenue of movies?

 # Data Understanding
 To gain a comprehensive understanding of the movie industry and address Microsoft's business problem, several types of data can be collected and analyzed.
 Here is a breakdown of the data sources and their relevance:
+### Sources:
-* Box Office data from Box Office Mojo - This includes information on movie revenues, titles, and performance at the box office.
+* Box Office data from Box Office Mojo
-* TMDB Movie Reviews and Ratings - Data from reputable sources like IMDb, and other review aggregators can be analyzed to understand the critical reception of films and their impact on audience preferences.
+* TMDB Movie Reviews and Ratings
+* IMDB Movie Reviews and Ratings
+* TheNumbers

 A summary of the information obtained from these sources includes:
 1. Genres